-Recommendations have been developed on the basis of the previously described project characteristics and subsurface conditions observed in the field and laboratory, as well as common engineering practice.
+Recommendations have been developed based on the previously described project characteristics and subsurface conditions observed in the field and laboratory, as well as common engineering practice.
 Prudence and common engineering practices should be followed in conjunction to the recommendations of this report.